 - I’m not flexible enough for yoga.
 You don’t have to be flexible to do yoga, yoga makes you flexible!

 - Arm balances and strength poses are for men.
 Strength can help increase your flexibility and learning to bear your own body weight in arm balances will empower you and build confidence.
 Yoga is a balance of strength and flexibility and the poses teach us something whether we are men or women.

 - My mind is too active for yoga.
 Yoga is not about having any thoughts, rather it’s about observing your thoughts.
-Through mindful practice we can begin to calm our active minds.
-Some people need more active forms of yoga to help focus.
-Seek out yoga classes that will help you focus like alignment-based yoga, so your mind is focused on your form, or classes that help you get into your body and feel like flow, or challenge you so much you don’t know what to think like power.
+Through mindful practice, we can begin to calm our active minds.
+Some people need more active forms of yoga to help them focus.
+Seek out yoga classes that will help you focus like alignment-based yoga, so your mind is focused on your form or classes that help you get into your body and feel like flow, or challenge you so much you don’t know what to think like power.

 - Yoga is boring.
 There are different styles of yoga and something for everyone!
-If you took a class and it was boring, try a faster paced class like power yoga or vinyasa.
+If you took a class and it was boring, try a faster-paced class like power yoga or vinyasa.
 Also, all teachers are different, find a teacher you vibe with.

 The Content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.